Whats HAppening?

 • Maroon Bells Scenic Area has no potable water or indoor shelter and limited restrooms

-• The three USFS visitor centers in the Roaring Fork Valley are closed indefinitely
+• 2 of 3 USFS visitor centers in the Roaring Fork Valley are closed indefinitely

 • Only 2 wilderness crew members to maintain trails, remove trash and clean up human feces (down from 6)